UKCSE15L/cse15l-lab-reports/Lab3.md

 2. `-type` This option allows you to choose the type of file to search for.

 	Example 1: `find ./technical -type f`.
 This command will find all regular files in the `./technical` directory.
-This command is useful if you need to recursively list all the files in a 	given directory.
+This command is useful if you need to recursively list all the files in a 	given directory and the directories inside of it.

  	Output: (This is just a sample of the output as the actual output is too big to fit on the screen)
 	```